- Corporate Responsibility

 Since 2014, we have been developing technologies to convert donor lungs deemed unsuitable for transplantation into usable lungs through ex-vivo lung perfusion (EVLP).
-To date, our EVLP procedures have resulted in successfully transplanted lungs for patients with end-stage lung disease.
+Our EVLP procedures have resulted in successfully transplanted lungs for patients with end-stage lung disease.
 These are donor lungs that otherwise would have been discarded, absent the use of EVLP technology.
 We have two facilities dedicated to these technologies, including a site net zero facility we constructed on the campus of Mayo Clinic Jacksonville.

 United Therapeutics is committed to and abides by all ethical requirements related to animal welfare in research, teaching, and testing.
-Research involving the use of live animals must be approved by Institutional Animal Care and Use Committees (IACUC) at both our in-house facilities and our partner institutions, a requirement of U.S. federal and state laws.
+Research involving the use of live animals must be approved by Institutional Animal Care and Use Committees (IACUC) at both our in-house facilities and our partner institutions, a requirement of US federal and state laws.
 The IACUC has a key oversight role, including the review and approval of animal use activities and inspection of animal facilities.
 In addition, we comply with the “Three Rs” (Replacement, Reduction, and Refinement), widely accepted ethical principles that are now embedded in the conduct of animal-based science in many countries around the world.
-United Therapeutics, and its subsidiaries, strive to partner with organizations that have earned accreditation from AAALAC International, a non-profit that assesses organizations that use animals in research, teaching or testing.
+United Therapeutics, and its subsidiaries, strive to partner with organizations that have earned accreditation from AAALAC International, a non-profit that assesses organizations that use animals in research, teaching, or testing.
 More than 1,000 companies, universities, hospitals, government agencies, and other research institutions in 49 countries have been accredited through AAALAC’s rigorous program and site evaluation review.

 Protecting and improving patient health is our most important goal.
 To ensure our patients’ safety, we have a robust safety governance structure and a comprehensive set of standards designed to ensure that we have proper oversight over pharmacovigilance (PV) activities.
 We extensively monitor the use of our therapies, throughout the product life cycle starting from development programs and continuing into the post approval phase, to identify potential side effects, and to ensure a positive benefit-risk ratio.
 We provide mandatory training to our employees and our third-party collaborators to ensure proper identification, rapid collection, and analysis of adverse events (AE) regarding the use of our therapies.

 Patient safety risk minimization is at the core of our safety and PV practice.
 Our PV team is continuously monitoring AEs for any key risks and stands ready to enact risk minimization measures in order to prevent or minimize AE-associated risks for patients using our therapies.
 These principles also guide our development efforts and strategies.
 For example, one of our lead products, Remodulin, is delivered by either subcutaneous administration, which often causes site pain reaction, or by intravenous administration, which involves the use of an indwelling catheter and carries a risk of bloodstream infections.
-We are developing RemoPro™, a novel prodrug version of treprostinil, to help mitigate or eliminate these concerns by delivering a continuous infusion of treprostinil subcutaneously without the infusion site pain associated with Remodulin today.
+We are developing RemoPro™, a novel treprostinil analog prodrug therapy, to help mitigate or eliminate these concerns by delivering a continuous infusion of treprostinil subcutaneously without the infusion site pain associated with Remodulin today.

 Supply Chain Management

-United Therapeutics maintains a rigorously compliant GxP Quality & Compliance program covering those aspects of our supply chain that could impact the quality and safety of our products.
+United Therapeutics maintains a rigorously compliant GxP Quality and Compliance program covering those aspects of our supply chain that could impact the quality and safety of our products.
 We use more than 700 pre-qualified raw material vendors and service providers to support clinical and commercial business operations.
 Greater than 80% of these are located domestically, with the balance distributed worldwide, including Canada, Europe, and Asia.
 Procedures are in place to assess every supplier to ensure compliance with our quality standards.
 These procedures are risk-based, creating more focus on critical suppliers such as excipient manufacturers.
 Our GxP program contains a rigorous auditing and vendor selection approach, using both internal and third-party expert resources.